andou/tech-resources/README.md

 ### Magazines
+- [The Overflow](https://stackoverflow.blog/) : Essays, opinions, and advice on the act of computer programming from Stack Overflow
 - [MIT Technology Review](https://www.technologyreview.com/magazine/) : MIT's tech review magazine.
 - [Recode](https://www.recode.net) : Tech news that focuses on the business of Silicon Valley